aboavent/ai-ml-bb-2021/week2/day2/README.md

 # Domain 4: ML Implementation and Operations

-## Amazon SageMaker Safe Deployment Pipeline - Built-In-Algorithm - Advanced Blue/Green Deployment Pipeline with CodePipeline, CodeCommit, CodeBuild, and CodeDeploy
+## Amazon SageMaker Safe Deployment Pipeline
-Pipeline using SageMaker features such as Experiments & Model Monitor as well as building a pipeline to train and deploy a model built using SageMaker's XGBoost built-in-algorithm.
+Advanced Blue/Green Deployment Pipeline with CodePipeline, CodeCommit, CodeBuild, and CodeDeploy using SageMaker features such as Experiments & Model Monitor as well as building a pipeline to train and deploy a model built using SageMaker's XGBoost built-in-algorithm.
 - https://github.com/aws-samples/amazon-sagemaker-safe-deployment-pipeline

 ## SageMaker Pipelines